Sean-Bradley/Seans-Python3-Flask-Rest-Boilerplate/readme.md

 ```bash
 nosetests --verbosity=2
 ```
-**NOTE: the tests expect your are running the app via docker-compose -ip and on the same computer.**
+**NOTE: the tests expect your are running the app via `docker-compose -up` and on the same computer.**
 If you run the app from python directly, eg,
 ```bash